lromerio/TangibleGame/README.md

 Pressing `ENTER` will pause the game.
 You can also click "Play with Video" to let the board follow a prerecorded video._

-Note that you can access the above description, by pressing the `?` in the top-right corner, from both the main and the resume menu.
+Note that you can access the above description by pressing the `?` in the top-right corner from both the main and the resume menu.

 ## Game Layout
 We have implemented three different game layouts: _Classic_, _Star Wars_ and _Pokèmon_.